When to visit the vet?

 Therapy

-After the reduction, the dog may be kept in a special bandage or sling for a few weeks to stabilize the hip while the ligaments and muscles heal.
+After reduction, the dog may be kept in a special bandage or sling for several weeks to stabilize the hip while the ligaments and muscles heal.
 Rest and restricted movement are crucial during this time.

 Aftercare typically includes physiotherapyVeterinary physiotherapy encompasses a range of treatment methods aimed at improving the mobility and well-being of animals through exercise, massage, and other manual techniques. to strengthen the muscles and improve joint mobility.
 Pain relievers and anti-inflammatory medications may also be administered to support the healing process.